MichelML/bbpr/README.md

 <h1 id="contribute">Contribute</h1>

-Please do not hesitate to make any change at any time with a pull request.
+Please do not hesitate to make any change at any time with a pull request for this repository.

 <h1 id="maintainer">Maintainer</h1>